 - A few interesting cases of variants and their classifications

-This eBook should be read in the context of two others that appeared in our series.
-The first one is called “Genetic Testing for Cancer”.
-It describes the general background of NGS-based tests in this field.
-It outlines, how we zero in on variants and CNVs of interest with the help of a state-of-the-art secondary and tertiary analytics pipeline.
+I encourage you to read this eBook in the context of two others.
+The first is “Genetic Testing for Cancer”, describing the general background of NGS-based tests in this field.
+It outlines how we zero in on variants and Copy Number Variants (CNVs) of interest with the help of a state-of-the-art secondary and tertiary analytics pipeline.

 Dr. Andreas Scherer is CEO of Golden Helix.
 The company has been delivering industry-leading bioinformatics solutions for the advancement of life science research and translational medicine for over a decade.
 Its innovative technologies and analytic services empower scientists and healthcare professionals at all levels to derive meaning from the rapidly increasing volumes of genomic data produced from next-generation sequencing.
 With its solutions, hundreds of the world’s hospitals and testing labs are able to harness the full potential of genomics to identify the cause of disease, develop genomic diagnostics, and advance the quest for personalized medicine.
 Golden Helix products and services have been cited in thousands of peer-reviewed publications.
 Golden Helix is also on the Inc 5000 list of the fastest-growing private companies in the US.